 Shanghai Street is home to a number of well stocked kitchen shops for restaurants & home cooks.
-Utensils, crockery, knives & chopping boards and more.
+Utensils, crockery, knives & chopping boards, baking ingredients and more.

 Shanghai Street Hong Kong – A Cook’s Paradise

 (This post was originally published in September 2013 and updated in February 2017)

 One of the wonderful things about shopping in Hong Kong is the small pockets of streets that are all dedicated to one type of product or room of the house.
 It certainly makes life easier in this otherwise crazy city to know where to go if you need new lights, kitchenware, curtains or fancy dress outfits.

 We took a stroll around Shanghai Street in Kowloon which is famous for being the place to shop if you are looking for anything for the kitchen.
 Pots, pans, utensils, knives, chopping boards, rolling pins and baking supplies, Shanghai Street is a cook’s delight with almost every item imaginable.
 Even if you don’t really need anything, you won’t leave a shopping trip empty handed and browsing is almost as fun as buying!
 Here is our low-down on how to get there and where to shop.